WEBSITE PRIVACY NOTICE

 You may be entitled to compensation for damage caused by contravention of the Data Protection Laws.

-Organisations that we may share your Data with: We use service providers to support our website, our software, our accounts and our CRM.
+Organisations that we may share your data with: We use service providers to support our website, our software, our accounts and our CRM.
 Some of these service providers will process your data as part of the services they offer to us.
-We take steps to ensure that our service providers treat your data in accordance with the law, only use it in accordance with out contract with them and keep it secure.
+We take steps to ensure that our service providers treat your data in accordance with the law, only use it in accordance with our contract with them and keep it secure.
 We have listed our main service providers below.

 Oxford Abstracts uses a third party service to help maintain the security and performance of the Oxford Abstracts website.
 To deliver this service it processes the IP addresses of visitors to the Oxford Abstracts website.

 Our software is hosted by Amazon Web Services (AWS) on servers based in the UK.
-For more information about how Amazon Web Services processes data, please see AWS’s data privacy information..
+For more information about how Amazon Web Services processes data, please see AWS’s data privacy information.